uplinkhq/docs/docs/companies/working-with-a-freelancer.md

 sidebar_position: 5
 ---

-# Working with a freelancer
+# Zusammenarbeit mit einem Freelancer

 ## How much does a freelancer charge?